Keen for a move to the bright lights of a northern city? With several universities and a thriving cultural scene, Leeds could be the perfect fit.

-Visit Leeds City Museum - its six galleries cover the history of the city as well as natural history and global history.
+Leeds City Museum has six galleries that cover the history of the city as well as natural and global history.
 An Egyptian mummy is one of the popular exhibits.

 Leeds is also known for brewing.
 Sample local ales at pubs such as the Lamb and Flag and The White Swan, or beer paired with street food and charcuterie at The Black Swan.
 Alternatively, Whitelock’s in Briggate is a 300-year-old pub that still boasts its original décor from 1886.

 Leeds offers fine dining too.
 Try The Man Behind the Curtain for ultra-modern, Michelin Star cuisine.
 Its menu includes an 11-course tasting menu inspired by the story of The Wizard of Oz.

 Briggate is the main shopping street, lined with high street staples, shopping arcades and independent stores.

 Shopping centres include the White Rose Centre in Churwell, the Merrion Centre, The Core, The Light and the St John’s Centre.
 The Corn Exchange is also popular and full of boutiques.

 For high-end shopping, such as Vivienne Westwood and Louis Vuitton, head to the Victorian Quarter.

 The city’s Hyde Park Picture House is the last surviving gas-lit cinema in the UK and has kept many of its original features, including an ornate balcony and external ticket booth.

 What's for sale...

 ... for the first-time buyer?